MP Estate Planning UK

 SituationLegal ownerEffect on benefits

 To read a simple setup guide, see our short walkthrough on how to start a trust fund.
-It explains steps and decisions families commonly face.
+It explains the steps and decisions families commonly face.

 When using trusts for vulnerable person beneficiaries UK makes sense